umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 ## Alternative Approaches

 - Funding of programs could be done within governance proposals for incentives, if there is a suitable community pool balance to draw from.
-External incentives, in this case, would require the total rewards (e.g. `300000 ATOM`) to be transferred to the community pool by the third party before voting though, and edge cases (refunding after `no` vote, insufficient funds in pool when proposal passes) must be considered.
+External incentives, in this case, would require the total rewards (e.g. `300000 ATOM`) to be transferred to the community pool by the third party before voting.
-- The current approach of passing individual, potentially overlapping programs and letting them run could be replaced with an approach which combines internal/external rewards into the same struct and allows new funding end date extension with a separate governance vote.
-This would increase complexity compared to isolated programs.
+- The current approach of passing individual, potentially overlapping programs and letting them run could be replaced with an approach which combines internal/external rewards into the same struct.

 ## Consequences